Monday, November 25, 2024

 By Christopher South

-CREST HAVEN – The Board of County Commissioners has rejected all of the bids it has received for the construction of a new $24 million justice complex.
+CREST HAVEN – The Board of County Commissioners has rejected all five bids it received for the construction of a new $24 million justice complex.

 Conversely, the board has received no bids to rent available space in the Tech Village complex at Cape May Airport.

 The county had advertised in August for bids for the justice complex, a project that includes the demolition of four buildings and construction of three new ones.
-Bids were received and reviewed on Oct.
+The were reviewed on Oct.
 9, and at their Oct.
 22 meeting the commissioners rejected them all.

 Commissioner Will Morey said he had the opportunity to sit through a presentation on the new complex and questioned why the county was rejecting the bids.
 He said the sole focus of a meeting held for the commissioners to consider the complex was the budget, and not whether what was proposed would meet the needs of the Prosecutor’s Office and the police academy.